top of page

 Eligibility: Ambitious high school students located anywhere in the world.
 AI Fellowship applicants should either have completed the AI Scholars program or exhibit experience with AI concepts or Python.

-This program is designed to provide high school students with the opportunity to develop essential skills by engaging in authentic, inquiry-based research activities.
+This program is designed to allow high school students to develop essential skills by engaging in research activities.
 You will be enrolled in a Spring course in an area of research science.
-Upon completion of the course, you’ll have the opportunity to participate in a summer research internship where you’ll be paired with a CUNY or CCNY faculty member to pursue a research topic of interest.
+Upon completion of the course, you’ll participate in a summer research internship where you’ll be paired with a CUNY or CCNY faculty member to pursue a topic of interest.
+The spring program is small and competitive; only 25 students are admitted.
+You’ll complete 45 hours of practical science research course material.
+You can receive high school elective credit upon successful completion.
+10 of the original 25 are then able to participate in a 5-week structured internship program.
+You’ll complete a research project and presentation.

 Cost: Free, $1,575 stipend